charan1409/blogpost/README.md

    ```

    Replace `your-database` and `your-secret-key` with your MongoDB database URL and a secret key for JWT authentication.
+2. Create `public/BlogPics` folders in the server folder.

 ## Run the Project